SneezyG/Collegerepo/README.md

 There are three group of user for this application, each group with it designated list of permission:

-Admin -> the superuser
+Admin(the superuser) -> have all permission, can add change, view and delete data in any table except for logging, where superuser only have view permission.

-Editor
+Editor -> have add, change, view and delete permission on selected tables.

-Attendant
+Attendant -> only have view permission on selected tables.